ibm-cloud-docs/text-to-speech/http.md

 ### Specifying a sampling rate
 {: #sampling}

 The service always synthesizes audio with a sampling rate of 22,050 Hz.
 For most audio formats, the service returns audio with this default sampling rate.
-For some formats, you can specify a different sampling rate by including the `rate={rate}` parameter; for `audio/l16` and `audio/mulaw`, you *must* specify a sampling rate.
+For some formats, you can specify a different sampling rate by including the `rate={rate}` parameter.
+For `audio/l16` and `audio/mulaw`, you *must* specify a sampling rate.
 The service resamples the audio and returns it at the specified rate.
 A specified sampling rate must lie in the range of 8 kHz to 192 kHz.

 The following table shows the default sampling rate of the audio that is returned for each format and indicates those formats for which the `rate` parameter can or must be specified.